Séamus Coleman: Senior

 Coleman received his first call-up to the senior squad in October 2010, and made his full international debut in the Republic of Ireland's inaugural Nations Cup match against Wales on 8 February 2011, which Ireland won 3–0.
 The Republic won the tournament after defeating Northern Ireland and Scotland in their other games.

 On 29 May 2013, Coleman was named Man of the Match for his performance against England at Wembley Stadium.
 He crossed the ball for Shane Long's opening goal of the game, a header past Joe Hart.

 Coleman captained Ireland for the first time in a 2014 World Cup qualifier against Germany on 11 October 2013, his 25th birthday, which Ireland lost 3–0 in Cologne.

 On 31 May 2016, Coleman was selected in Martin O'Neill's 23-man squad for Euro 2016.
 At the tournament, he captained Ireland in their final group game victory over Italy.
 The 1–0 win ensured that the team advanced past the group stages at a UEFA European Championship for the first time.
 He was also captain for Ireland's Round of 16 match against France in Lyon where the hosts prevailed 2–1 winners.

 Coleman was named the permanent Ireland captain in September 2016 following the international retirement of Robbie Keane.
 The following month, he scored his first senior international goal for Ireland in a 1–0 win over Georgia at the Aviva Stadium in a 2018 World Cup qualifier.

-On 24 March 2017, Coleman suffered a broken leg in the 69th minute of a goalless draw in a World Cup qualifier against Wales following a dangerous tackle by Neil Taylor for which the Welshman was given a straight red card.
-Coleman received treatment on the pitch and was given oxygen as he was comforted by teammate Shane Long before being carried off on a stretcher.
+On 24 March 2017, Coleman suffered a broken leg in the 69th minute of a goalless draw in a World Cup qualifier against Wales following a dangerous tackle by Neil Taylor for which the left-back was given a straight red card.
+Coleman received treatment on the pitch and was given oxygen as he was comforted by teammate and compatriot Shane Long before being carried off on a stretcher.
 He was brought directly to Dublin's St. Vincent's Hospital where he underwent surgery on a fractured tibia and fibula of his right leg.
 Ireland manager Martin O'Neill stated that Coleman's injury was a "huge blow" to both Ireland and Everton but backed the player to return to his "brilliant" best.
-Taylor's challenge was widely condemned across the football world with the Aston Villa defender himself said to be "devastated" about causing a serious injury.
+Taylor's challenge was widely condemned across the football world with the then Aston Villa defender himself said to be "devastated" about causing a serious injury.
 Wales manager Chris Coleman later revealed that Taylor went into the Ireland team's changing room to apologise for the incident.
 Many fellow footballers, sports personalities and celebrities took to Twitter to send messages of support to Coleman including Wayne Rooney, Shay Given, Héctor Bellerín, Paul McGrath, Tony Bellew and Niall Horan.
-On 26 March, O'Neill confirmed the surgery on the right-back's fractured leg had been a success.
+On 26 March, two days after the incident, O'Neill confirmed that Coleman had a successful surgery on his fractured leg.

 Coleman's first call-up since the injury came for the squad to face Turkey on 23 March 2018.